aklivity/zilla-examples/grpc.kafka.echo/README.md

 The `setup.sh` script:
 - installs Zilla and Kafka to the Kubernetes cluster with helm and waits for the pods to start up
-- creates the `echo-commands` topic in Kafka.
+- creates the `echo-messages` topic in Kafka.
 - starts port forwarding

 ```bash